Are Your Customers Opening Your E-Invoices?|Ensuring e-invoice opens |DocuSend

 Instead of sending the document as an attachment, with DocuLink you’re sending a secure link.
 When the email recipient clicks on it, the link opens the document in a secure portal.
 You’ll get a report so that you know the links that were opened and when.
 You decide from there whether to resend the email, have DocuSend mail it via USPS or leave it as unread so you can take action on it later.

-In the meantime, see our post on the security of e-mail vs. the US Mail.
+In the meantime, see our post on the security of e-mail versus the US Mail.
 That's a real-eye opener.

 Share This Article!